Yaswanth2761/Rubiks-cube/README.md

 # Rubiks-cube

-This is about how to solve Rubiks cube using advanced algortihms
+This repo about how to solve Rubiks Cube using Algorithmic Approach